aarti160513/python/README.md

 ## Setup

 I am using [Pipenv](https://pipenv.pypa.io/en/latest/) to setup a virual enviroment to segregate dependenices from other python projects I work on localy.
 The virtual environment is hosted within the project folder.
-Please set **PIPENV_VENV_IN_PROJECT** environment variable to 1 prior to launching pipenv shell command
+Please set **PIPENV_VENV_IN_PROJECT** environment variable to 1 prior to launching pipenv shell command.

+For linting and code formating I am using [Pylint](https://pylint.readthedocs.io/en/stable/) & [Yapf](https://github.com/google/yapf) respectively

 ### bash
 `